-- 1. The Scholarship of Discovery.
+1. The Scholarship of Discovery.
 The Scholarship of Discovery involves the search for new knowledge and for a richer understanding of the existing knowledge.
 Creative achievements in the fine arts are considered enterprises of discovery.
-Productivity may be documented in the form of scholarly books, articles, oral presentations of research, artistic productions, and performances. - 2.
-The Scholarship of Integration and Teaching.
+Productivity may be documented in the form of scholarly books, articles, oral presentations of research, artistic productions, and performances.

+2. The Scholarship of Integration and Teaching.
 The Scholarship of Integration and Teaching emphasizes fitting one's own research, or the research of others, into larger intellectual patterns.
 It involves making connections across the disciplines, placing the discipline in a larger context, illuminating data or concepts in a revealing way, and evaluating new pedagogical approaches.
-In addition to the more traditional forums for scholarship, such as academic writing, productivity may take the form of a textbook, multi-media production, writing that makes one's field accessible to a wider audience, cross-curricular innovations, and interdisciplinary instructional achievements. - 3.
-The Scholarship of Application.
+In addition to the more traditional forums for scholarship, such as academic writing, productivity may take the form of a textbook, multi-media production, writing that makes one's field accessible to a wider audience, cross-curricular innovations, and interdisciplinary instructional achievements.

+3. The Scholarship of Application.
 The Scholarship of Application brings learning and knowledge to bear upon the solution of practical problems.
 It flows directly from one's professional expertise, encompassing activities that relate directly to the intellectual work of the faculty member.
 Productivity may take the form of publications and presentations derived from consultation, technical assistance, policy analysis, and program evaluation.
+For faculty in music, dance, art, theatre, and creative writing, the scholarship of application is evident in their public performances of their expertise, whether it be a concert, a gallery showing, a dance performance, theatrical play production or the publication of their fiction, poetry, or plays.

-For Library faculty the Scholarship responsibility is fulfilled by Professional Enrichment activities, which include professional development and scholarly activities.
-Professional development is defined as activity that enhances the professional skills, knowledge, and abilities of the Library faculty member to contribute to the mission of the Library and the University and to the library profession.
-Productivity may take the form of course work and continuing education activities, documented study and reading with an end product which leads to the improvement of library services, and participation in professional societies as a member and by attendance at professional meetings, documented by reports of findings or new knowledge acquired.
-Scholarly activities are defined as activities in librarianship or another academic discipline which demonstrate the librarian's research and scholarship in the chosen discipline.
-Productivity may take the form of professional and scholarly publications (including electronic publications).
+In respect to Library Faculty, Scholarship responsibility is fulfilled by Professional Enrichment activities, which include professional development and scholarly activities.
+Professional development enhances the professional skills, knowledge, and abilities of the Library faculty member to contribute to the mission of the Library and the University, and to the library profession.
+Productivity may include, but is not limited to, course work and continuing education activities, documented study and reading relating to the improvement of library services, and participation in professional societies.
+Scholarly activities include activities in librarianship or another academic discipline, which demonstrate the librarian's research acumen and scholarship efforts.
+Productivity may take the form of professional and scholarly publications or bring learning and knowledge to bear upon the solution of practical problems.